gostopa1/vizNII/README.md

 No other files are needed in order to run the visualization tool but I need to cite Jimmy's work: http://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image

-The main visualization functions are the
+The main visualization functions are the: viznii_image(

-viznii_image
 viznii

 viznii_levels